Why Instant Messaging Doesn’t Kill Business SMS

 Though messaging apps are certainly on the rise with the increasing popularity of WhatsApp, Facebook Messenger, Snapchat, WeChat and Viber, there are still enough reasons why SMS is the messaging king and why that’s not going to change anytime soon.

-For example, did you know that texting has the highest customer satisfaction rate for customer service channels?
+For example, did you know that business SMS has the highest customer satisfaction rate for customer service channels?
 A study published by CFI Group found that customers gave texting 90 out of 100 points for customer satisfaction, with phone calls earning 77 points, and Facebook earning 66 points.
 As for businesses, texting during a sales process can increase conversion gains by up to 100% and 72% of professionals prefer texting to messaging apps.

 SMS messages are an affordable and reliable method of reaching customers and can cover a wider range of clients than can services with mobile apps.
 Though mobile messaging apps are seeing recent growth, here are the top reasons why SMS still comes out on top:

-1. No smartphone is required
+1. No Smartphone is Required

 It’s true that smartphone use is growing and that today a sizeable 68% of Americans own a smartphone.
 However, 92% of the population own cell phones, meaning that 24% of the population couldn’t be reached through a mobile messaging app.
 SMS can reach anyone with a mobile phone, and when you look at global demographics for regular cell phone vs smartphone use, you’ll see that a much wider audience can be reached through SMS than through mobile apps.